 - Emotional distress

 Punitive damages are far different from the compensatory damages reviewed above.
 These damages are not used to help replace the losses suffered by the injury victim.
-Instead, punitive damages are meant to serve as a form of punishment for the liable party.
+Instead, punitive damages are meant to serve as a form of punishment for the negligent party.

 A judge will only award punitive damages in extreme cases.
 For your case to qualify for punitive damages, your injury must have resulted from criminal negligence or intentional harm.